Viatorus/emio/docs/API.md

 - A buffer which over an std::File (file stream) with an internal cache.

-## Reader
+## reader

-`template <typename Char> class reader;`
+` class reader;`

-- A class to read and parse any char sequence like a finite input stream.
+- A class to read and parse a char sequence like a finite input stream.

 *constructor(input)*